 Faith Therapy is a new methodology for in-depth Christian Counseling and life coaching derived directly from the Bible and based on the process of salvation by faith.
 God's method of salvation works!
 It is our job as counselors and life coaches to assist the Holy Spirit, the chief counselor, by removing the roadblocks to the process of salvation in order to help God's people achieve the wonderful, fulfilled life that God intended them to have.
-Please watch the slide show below on the many aspects of Faith Therapy.
+Please watch the slide show and videos below on the many aspects of Faith Therapy.

 The photo gallery requires at least Flash 9.0.28!